 We know this is a stressful time for all, with much uncertainty and concern for others as well as personal well-being.
 The CARE team is fully functional and available for self-referral.
 Your faculty may seem busy, but be aware that they understand the disruption and anxiety, and students should feel free to reach out to them.

-- Summer classes will continue in distance delivery format, with limited exemptions for onsite instruction.
+- Summer and fall classes will continue in distance delivery format, with limited exemptions for onsite instruction.
 Summer 2021 courses delivery format will be determined by your course director, in compliance with Institutional, CDC, North Carolina and Winston-Salem City guidelines.
 Please continue to monitor emails from your course director with instructions on how they will manage the delivery of content and exams.
 Report any problems with connectivity or access to your course director.
 If you need assistance, please contact Jennie McGuire.
 See below for research guidelines.
 Decisions about commencement and hooding ceremonies will be reported in the coming days.

 - Dissertation/thesis defenses will be held, but in a modified form.
 Consult program directors for specific guidance on planning of thesis and dissertation defenses.

 - Graduate students are permitted to resume limited, on site research activities starting June 1, 2020.
 Institutional guidance can be found in the School of Medicine and Graduate School “Wake Up Research” guides.

 - Students should continue to comply with CDC and NCDHHS guidelines on personal safety: